dilrajssokhi/django/README.md

 API is built using Python 2.7.8 -- Django 1.8.3 -- SQLite 3.2

 URL provided is shortened into BASE62 format with encoding consiting of [a-zA-Z0-9].
 The URL fed is stored in SQLite database with unique id.
-This autoincrementing integer id is used for conversion from BASE10 to BASE62 in getshorturl() provided in urlShortener/views.py.
+This autoincrementing integer id is used for conversion from BASE10 to BASE62 in getshorturl() provided in urlShortener/views.py and request rendered on urlShortener/templates/urlShortener/index.html

 If shortened URL is fed to the service, then API checks db for the short-urls like a lookup table and provides full-url back.
 Same goes for already processed full-urls, providing already preocessed short-urls.